Drugstore Cowboy

-Drugstore Cowboy is a 1989 American crime drama film directed by the American filmmaker Gus Van Sant.
-Written by Van Sant and Daniel Yost and based on an autobiographical novel by James Fogle, the film stars Matt Dillon, Kelly Lynch, Heather Graham and William S. Burroughs.
-It was Van Sant's second film as director.
+Drugstore Cowboy is a 1989 American black comedy film directed by Gus Van Sant.
+Written by Van Sant and Daniel Yost and based on an autobiographical novel by James Fogle, the film stars Matt Dillon, Kelly Lynch, James LeGros, and Heather Graham.
+It features supporting performances from James Remar, Max Perlich, Grace Zabriskie, and William S. Burroughs.
+Based on the then-unpublished novel of the same name by James Fogle, it follows a group of nomadic drug addicts in 1971 Portland, Oregon.
+It was Van Sant's second film as director, following his 1988 debut Mala Noche.